 3. Sewer repairs on inferior or illegal sewer pipe

 Some house drains once excavated are visibly worn and broken beyond repair.
 One of the most glaring examples is when Orangeburg pipe is found.
 Orangeburg pipe was made from bits of wood pulp that were bonded together.
 It was never meant to be used as a drainage pipe.
-It actually disintegrates over time as waste water comes into contact with it.
-It is virtually impossible to properly repair an Orangeburg drain line system.
+Orangeburg pipe actually disintegrates over time as waste water comes into contact with it.
+In addition, it is quite a task to properly repair an Orangeburg drain line system.

 In other cases vitrified clay pipe or even cast iron pipe may be crushed or worn.
 Trying to connect to pipe in very poor condition will only lead to problems in the future.
 This is another reason why it is wise to always have a price for a full replacement even if it isn’t your original intention.

-4. Performing excavation for sewer repairs without knowing the point of the defect
+4. Digging for sewer repairs without knowing the point of the defect

 Maybe the most common mistake and client/contractor dispute is when an excavation is made in the wrong location for sewer repairs.
 This can happen in one of two scenarios.
 If specialty sewer tools such as a sewer sonde is not used, it is hard to be sure where the line runs.
 House sewer lines can veer off on an angle unexpectedly.
 Digging a deep excavation and not finding the pipe creates aggravation for all concerned parties.
 Spending the extra time and a little extra money to trace the line properly saves a lot in the long run.